Students under 18 years

 Under the Code of Practice, you may not live in any other type of accommodation while you are under 18.
 All accommodation is subject to the approval of Victoria University of Wellington.

-If you will be living in a homestay, or with your parent or designated caregiver, staff from the University will visit your accommodation to ensure it is suitable.
-All people over the age of 18 living in the same accommodation will be required to provide a current New Zealand Police Certificate.
+If you will be living with a designated caregiver, staff from the University will visit your accommodation to ensure it is suitable.

 While you are studying, we are responsible for your wellbeing, so you need to advise us of any plans you have to travel.